G. Fox & Co.

-G. Fox & Co. was a large department store that originated in Hartford, Connecticut.
-It was the largest privately held department store in the nation when it was sold in 1965 to the May Department Stores Company.
-In 1993, May Department stores phased-out the G. Fox & Co. brand, converting them into the Boston-based department store Filene's.
-In 2005, the May Company merged with Federated Department Stores which converted the store and several other regional chains to Macy's.
+G. Fox & Co. was an American department store chain founded in 1847 by brothers Gerson Fox and Isaac Fox.
+Its flagship store and headquarters were located in Hartford, Connecticut, and operated throughout New England.
+It was the largest privately held department store in the United States until its acquisition by The May Department Stores Company in 1965.
+May dissolved G. Fox and converted stores to Filene's in 1993.

 History

 Early years

 G. Fox & Co. was established in 1847 by Gerson Fox and his brother, Isaac Fox, and was named I. & G. Fox Co.
 The first G. Fox store was a single-room storefront opened in Hartford, Connecticut.
 When Isaac sold his interest to his brother, Gerson renamed the company G. Fox and Company.
 Gerson's son, Moses, joined the business in 1863, and took over the store in 1880, upon Gerson's death.
 The early Fox store was famous for home delivery - by wheelbarrow.
 The store had grown to five floors when it burned to the ground in January 1917.
 Moses Fox, 66 at the time, announced that work would begin immediately on an 11-story replacement structure.
 The new flagship store was located at 960 Main Street in downtown Hartford.
 History has it that the original store and offices, destroyed by fire, were rebuilt because the store's customers rallied and paid approximately 95% of all outstanding bills - voluntarily.
 Encouraged by the response, Moses Fox had the new store designed by New York architect Cass Gilbert, as an 11-story behemoth, initially dubbed "Fox's folly" in reference to its sheer scale.
 The new store opened in 1918.
 The fire served as impetus for Beatrice Fox Auerbach, Moses's daughter, and her husband, George Samuel Auerbach, to return to Hartford from Salt Lake City to help with the business.
 George died in 1927 and Beatrice then began working alongside her father.